LEGAL SUPPORT FOR ECONOMIC JUSTICE

 Building a business is a pathway to abundance and self-determination.
 When operated in a way that nourishes rather than extracts, businesses can uplift not only their owners but their entire communities.

 I help businesses like these get the resources that they need in order to thrive.
 Doing this requires knowing the ins and outs of how to structure a business, how to devise a fundraising strategy, and how to make sure all of this is done legally.

-I have gained this knowledge by working as a corporate and securities lawyer for seven years.
+I have gained this knowledge by working as a corporate and securities lawyer for eight years.
 My passion for social justice arises from my experience as a non-white, non-male, non-wealthy person as well as six years working in other organizations focused on antiracism and environmental and economic justice.

 Because women of color have to work the hardest to get funding for their businesses, and because I know what it is to be a woman of color, woman of color-led organizations are my target clients.

 However, I recognize that we are all in this together, regardless of race or gender, so I welcome other organizations with BIPOC leadership as well as white-led organizations who are committed to antiracism and collective liberation.